cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-11-machine-learning/introduction.md

 ##  Recap Questions

 Use these questions to help you test your understanding.
-These might be good things to talk about with your group in class!

 -  Why might we want to use machine learning for the image recognition task, but it might not be as necessary for the tweet-recognition task?